FireflyMigration/firefly-doc/01-Development/02-Articles/03-Visual-Studio/01-Configuring-Visual-Studio/index.md

 ![2017 03 08 10H47 38](2017-03-08_10h47_38.png)

 ### F - Add the parameter information toolbar item
+1. Open any class
-1. On the toolbar
+2. On the toolbar
-2. Click on the icon highlighted in the image as 2
+3. Click on the icon highlighted in the image as 2
 ![2017 03 08 10H49 18](2017-03-08_10h49_18.png)
-3. Select "Add or Remove Button"
+4. Select "Add or Remove Button"
-4. Select the "Parameter Info" Tool box item.
+5. Select the "Parameter Info" Tool box item.

 This adds the following toolbox item, that will show you the parameter information for a method you are parked on